 - Use the free reference handbook.
 Download it from NCEES and study with it extensively.
 It is your most important resource and it costs nothing.

 - Choose study materials wisely.
 You do not need every book and course.
-A single good review book ($30–$60) combined with a solid practice question bank ($25–$40) is enough for most people.
+A single good review book ($30–$60) combined with a solid practice question bank (~$25) is enough for many candidates.
 See our prep book recommendations.

 - Skip the live course if you are disciplined.
 Live courses are valuable for people who need external structure and accountability.
 If you can stick to a self-directed study schedule, you can save $500–$1,500.

 - Buy your calculator used or on sale.
-The TI-36X Pro regularly goes on sale at Amazon for $15–$18.
-Used ones work just as well — just replace the battery.
+The TI-36X Pro regularly goes on sale through major retailers for $15–$18.
+Used ones work just as well — just replace the battery before exam week and verify every key you use in practice.

 - Check for student discounts.
 If you are still enrolled, some prep providers offer student pricing.